Rajesh Sanghi's death a sad loss for Mumbai cricket

-Forty two-year-old Rajesh Sanghi's death sends shockwaves through city's cricketing fraternity
+Forty two-year-old former Rajasthan batsman Rajesh Sanghi's sudden death after suffering a massive heart attack, sends shockwaves through city's cricketing fraternity

 Cricket's uncertainties don't spare even the best.
 Yes, to many of his friends, Rajesh Sanghi was just that — the best — when it came to kindness and helpfulness.